rrcobb/winner-take-all-tutorial/README.md

 action.

 ## Actions and Reducers

-Redux actions are javascript objects with a string `type` attribute, and optionally other data.
+Redux *Actions* are javascript objects with a string `type` attribute, and optionally other data.
 Some actions might look like:

 ```
 // new game action
 { type: 'NewGame' }